BitPatty/gct-generator/Readme.md

 ### Site Development

-If you intend to change site code you need [NodeJS](https://nodejs.org/en/) version 14.X lTS installed on your local.
+If you intend to change site code you need [NodeJS](https://nodejs.org/en/) version 14.X LTS installed on your local.

 ```sh
 # Install yarn